Lucas-C/ludochaordic/content/2021-06-12-fpdf2-4-0-and-converting-gifs-to-pdfs.md

 and then ENTER to admire the animation!

-Of course PDF readers are not optimized for this kind of animated files, so the animation may be pretty slow, despite being configure to execute at 25 frames per second.
+Of course PDF readers are not optimized for this kind of animated files, so the animation may be pretty slow, despite being configured to execute at 25 frames per second.

 ---